 Other important aspects of this programme are food and healthy eating, drug and alcohol awareness as well as building relationships and sexual health and parenthood.
 Sensitive aspects of the sexual health programme are usually taught in term three after a letter is issued to inform parents of the lesson content.
-The Sexual Health lessons are available for parents to view on request.
+The Sexual Health lessons are available for parents to view online at https://rshp.scot.